handle-recipes/recipes-functions/API_DOCUMENTATION.md

 ### Create Ingredient
 **Endpoint**: `POST /ingredientsCreate`

-Creates a new ingredient with automatic embedding generation and unique ID based on normalized name.
+Creates a new ingredient with unique ID based on normalized name.

 **Request Body**:
 ```typescript